neuropoly/axonseg/README.md

 2 - Add the folder *code* to your Matlab path

-3 - Run the script SegmentationGUI
+3 - Run the script AxonSeg.m

-The main GUI is also available on Matlab File Exchange (https://www.mathworks.com/matlabcentral/fileexchange/53840-axonseg).

 ## Help & Support